 |Ibanez Joe Satriani JS2GD||$5799.00|

 In conclusion, Ibanez and ESP are both great guitar brands.
 They both offer a wide range of products, from beginner to professional level.
-They both have a strong reputation in the music industry, and they both produce high-quality guitars.
+They both have a strong reputation in the music industry.
+And both produce high-quality guitars.

 Choosing the best brand for you depends on what you’re looking for in a guitar.
-If you’re looking for a versatile guitar brand with the thinnest necks, then Ibanez is the better choice.
+Looking for a versatile guitar brand with the thinnest necks?
+Then Ibanez is the better choice.
 If you’re looking for a heavy metal guitar with subtly rounder necks, and neck-through construction, then ESP is your best option.